banbar/harita.hacettepe.edu.tr/Readme.md

 This repo contains the code that enables a campus to develop a routing and event management framework.

+The video tutorial to replicate  [ROAMer for Harvard University](https://youtu.be/mhjvFSBwrdw).

 Currently served at: [harita.hacettepe.edu.tr](harita.hacettepe.edu.tr).

 ## Active Contributors